durandtibo/plotmux/DESIGN.md

   [4.1.1](#411-axis-labels-title-and-linearlog-scale) lands, or is silently taking the outer `LayerSpec`'s own scale fields (ignoring children's) sufficient and simpler?
-- Given `xy` already covers the "interactive, HTML-exportable" niche (see [6.1](#61-candidate-future-backends)), is a `plotly` backend differentiated enough to earn its keep as backend #3, or would the first new backend be better spent proving something xy/matplotlib don't cover at all (e.g. bokeh's server/streaming model)?
+- ✅ resolved (superseded) — this question originally asked whether a `plotly` backend was differentiated enough to earn its keep as backend #3 given xy already covered "interactive, HTML-exportable", or whether the first new backend should instead prove something xy/matplotlib didn't cover at all.
+Backends #3 and #4 went with the
+  latter: bokeh (server/streaming-oriented API shape) and altair (declarative grammar-of-graphics, closest in spirit to plotmux's own spec/backend split) — see [6.1](#61-candidate-future-backends) and step 12/13 in [Build order](#6-build-order).
+Whether `plotly` is differentiated enough to earn its keep as backend #5 remains open, now against four existing backends instead of two.
 - Histogram/line/scatter/layer were picked as "generic and broadly useful" (see [1.
 Goal](#1-goal)), but that bar isn't written down precisely.
 A bar chart or a box plot both have a plausible claim to